‘RHOA’ Star Phaedra Parks, 45, Stuns In Plunging Cut-Out Swimsuit

 Others commented on just how grown up her boys are looking.

 One person said, “Your guys have grown and so handsome!
-Blessings to you!” while another wrote, “They are so big and handsome…gorgeous family.”
+Blessings to you!”

 More recently, as reported by Atlanta Black Star, the star appeared to show off her pretty impressive weight loss back in April and has previously credited Flat Tummy Tea for helping her to drop the pounds.